kiataj/ngTMAs-radiomics/README.md

 ## Histogram matching

-A more objective approach for normalizing images and subsequent filtered images is to use [histogram matching](https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1HistogramMatchingImageFilter.html), where a reference image histogram is used as a templated for the histogram of the to be normalized images.
+A more objective approach for normalizing images and subsequent filtered images is to use [histogram matching](https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1HistogramMatchingImageFilter.html), where a reference image histogram is used as a templated for the histogram of the to be normalized images. \\
 ref: Laszlo G. Nyul, Jayaram K. Udupa, and Xuan Zhang, "New Variants of a Method of MRI Scale Standardization", IEEE Transactions on Medical Imaging, 19(2):143-150, 2000.

+## Discritization

+Images are discritized to a few gray value intensities to avoid sparse matrices in second order feature extraction.
+Discritization can be used for visual inspection of the images that are actually used for feature extraction.